joeltyy/1003-feeduino/README.md

   - Must be less than 20 characters long
   - Consider using a URL shortener
   5. Link will be converted into a QR code on the watch
-  6. As an added security feature, QR code would be removed afetr 30s
+  6. As an added security feature, QR code would be removed after 30s

 _Additional future implementations:_
   1. Connect the TinyCircuit to the power source that is used to power the secondary Arduino board